 - If push notifications are active, network issues between your device and the Duo service may be the culprit.
 Some devices may have trouble determining whether to use WiFi or cellular data.
 Try turning off WiFi and/or switching your device into "Airplane Mode" and back to normal operation.

-- Verify that the time and date on your device is correct.
+- Verify that the time and date on your device are correct.
 If the date and time are manually set, consider changing your device's configuration to sync automatically with the network.

 If the issue still persists, please contact the Service Desk.